A Scientific Commentary on Vaiśeṣika Sūtras

 The Surprising Science of Non-Living Organisms

-The book draws from the functionalist theories of organizations which treat it as an organism and discusses how they are comprised of objects, structure, and intention, but the conflict between the three causes organizations to constantly evolve.
+The book draws from the functionalist theories of organizations which treat it as an organism and discusses how they comprise objects, structure, and intention, but the conflict between these three causes organizations to evolve.
 It discusses a minimal complete structure of four functional divisions, organized across seven levels, which evolve internally and externally through five kinds of ‘forces’ by altering the strengths of their connections to other organizations.
 It discusses how conflict across the hierarchical levels, the functional divisions, and in between organizations forces choices that balance these priorities.
 The evolution of systems based on conflict, contradiction, and competition presents a new dynamical model that can be scaled from the smallest to the largest systems.

 The Yellow Pill

 Conceptual Basis of the Varṇa System

 The book discusses the foundational ideas of the Varṇa system in the context of modern social, economic, and political theories showing how stability is more important than growth, how localization is more important than globalization, and how society organized hierarchically based on merit is better than one where everyone pretends to have equal rights.
 It introduces the Vedic ideas on sociology, economics, and politics and contrasts them to those in modern sociology, economics, and politics.
 It demonstrates why a four-fold system of dividing and organizing society is a natural rather than merely a man-made system of organization.

 The Personalization of Nature

 Cosmic Theogony describes the Vedic trinity comprising Vishnu, Shiva, and Brahma, which reflect the three aspects of the soul–cognition, emotion, and relation.
 The trinity led to the worship of the sun, the moon, and the stars, and then to monotheism, monism, and polytheism.
 From this trinity has sprung many religious ideologies.
 The study of the trinity, therefore, presents a method to understand religious diversities, and how these diversities represent partial understandings of a singular unity.
 The conflicts between many diverse religious ideas are apparent and can be resolved if a fuller understanding of the whole truth was obtained.

 A Soul-Based Theory of Its Origins and Mechanisms